schubergphilis/mercury/docs/configuration.md

   // setting this only has effect on inbound rule request.host = "another.host.com"
 } ifelse $(request.host) == "domain.org" {
-  // on an inbound rule, this gets send to the backend server request.header.x-api-key = "abcdefghijklmnop"
+  // note that request will be treated as if it was for another.host.com by the loadbalance mechanism request.host = "another.host.com"
 } else {
   // do something
 }
 ```

-#### Pre-Inbound Rule: force specific clients to use a specific backend(s)
+#### Inbound Rule: add api-key header to backend request for authentication on the backend server

 ```
-if $(client.ip) match_net "10.10.10.0/24" {
-  backend.node = "10.10.10.1,10.10.10.2"
-  backend.port = 12345
+  request.header.x-api-key = "abcdefghijklmnop"
-}
 ```

 #### Inbound Rule: deny clients based on Client certificate verification